Terraform test improvements in 1.10 for everyday modules

 documentation: "https://github.com/buluma/ansible-development-environment/blob/master/README.md"

-homepage: "https://buluma.nl"
+homepage: "https://buluma.github.io"

 issues: "https://github.com/buluma/ansible-development-environment/issues"